Home vegetable gardeners are growing peppers at an astonishing rate! Here’s how:

 Spacing: 18 to 24 inches apart, 2 to 3 feet between rows

-Currently, peppers are second in popularity only to tomatoes in backyard gardens and why not?
+Currently, backyard pepper growing is second in popularity only to tomatoes and why not?
 They are prolific producers, come in all shapes, colors and sizes and range in taste from sweet to downright fiery.
 Peppers, including ornamental varieties, are members of the Solanaceae family (nightshades), which makes them related to potatoes, eggplant and tomatoes.

 Fact: Christopher Columbus brought peppers to Europe from the West Indies in the late 1400s where they were grown as “botanical curiosities.”